renzilin/visNano/README.md

     - numpy
     - pandas
     - tqdm
-    - seaborn
     - matplotlib
-    - pysam
+    - samtools
 ```

 ## NOTE:
 This tool is still under development.
-If you want to add some functions, please send a email to me. zilin.bj@gmail.com
+If you want to add some functions, please send a [email](zilin.ren@outlook.com) to me